 Your sponsored child should write to you at least once a year to let you know what is going on in his/her life.
 In addition, CMF will notify sponsors any time we are made aware of a major event that occurs in the life of your child.
 If you would ever like an update on your child, you are welcome to contact us, and we would be happy to reach out to our field team about that.

 What happens if my child leaves the program?

 Due to cultural differences, family issues, illness and harsh living conditions, children may stop attending school, often without any warning.
 While we hope that your child remains in CMF’s child sponsorship program until his or her schooling is complete, we can’t promise that your relationship with one particular child will be able to continue indefinitely.
-We can promise, however, that your sponsorship plants a seed of hope and faith in the heart of your child whether she attends school for one week, three months or years.
-And if your child leaves the program for any reason, we will let you know that information as soon as possible, and immediately provide a new child to you so you can continue to participate in the blessings of transformation.
+We can promise, however, that your sponsorship plants a seed of hope and faith in the heart of your child whether he or she attends school for one week, three months or years.
+And if your child leaves the program for any reason, we will let you know that information as soon as possible, and immediately connect you with a new child to you so you can continue to participate in the blessings of transformation.

 Our team makes every effort to return a child to the program if they stop attending for any reason.
 We give children a three-month grace period if they stop attending school.
 During this time, the social workers and program managers are doing everything possible to get the child back in the program.
 During the time that a student is not attending, your donations continue to go toward covering the costs for children in the program.
 If the child doesn’t return after three months, we officially remove them from the program and connect you with another child in need of sponsorship.

 Children in developing countries often do not start school at the same age as children in the United States, so it is hard to define a specific age range.
 In most cases, children can be recruited into the program as young as pre-school age and can remain in our program up to a year after graduating from high school.

 Where can I find my sponsored child’s mailing address?